-Children who arrive at school in the morning after the bell has rung for the start of the day must report to the office reception desk to be signed-in.
+Children who arrive at school in the morning after the bell has rung at 08:55am, must report to the office reception desk to be signed-in.

 Children leaving the school during the course of the normal school day must be collected by a parent/guardian via the main reception area.
+Proof of appointments is required.